-Ankle pain and foot pain is often due to an ankle sprain but can also be caused by ankle instability, arthritis, gout, tendonitis, fracture, nerve compression (tarsal tunnel syndrome), infection and poor structural alignment of the leg or foot.
-Ankle pain can be associated with swelling, stiffness, redness and warmth in the involved area.
-The pain is often described as an intense dull ache that occurs upon the foot bearing weight and with normal ankle motion.
+Foot and ankle pain are often due to an ankle sprain but can also be caused by ankle instability, arthritis, gout, tendonitis, fracture, nerve compression (tarsal tunnel syndrome), infection, and poor structural alignment of the leg or foot.
+Ankle pain can be associated with swelling, stiffness, redness, and warmth in the involved area.
+The pain is often described as an intense dull ache that occurs in the foot bearing weight and with normal ankle motion.

 Causes Of Ankle Pain